Hydarhafiz/Hydarhafiz/README.md

 ### About Me

-A passionate and driven software developer with a strong focus on full-stack development, AI/ML integration, and robust system architecture.
-My experience ranges from building and deploying enterprise-grade web applications to pioneering AI-driven projects that solve complex problems.
+A passionate and driven software developer with a strong focus on **AI/ML and full-stack development**.
+I specialize in building end-to-end applications that leverage the power of artificial intelligence to solve real-world problems.
+My experience includes designing and implementing custom AI workflows, from integrating specialized **large language models (LLMs)** for code generation and analysis to developing **prescriptive analytics frameworks** using machine learning.

-I specialize in **React**, **FastAPI**, and database technologies like **PostgreSQL** and **Neo4j**, with a proven ability to containerize applications using **Docker** for seamless deployment.
-My projects, including a final year project on prescriptive analytics for carbon capture and a two-week prototype for an AI coding assistant, demonstrate a hands-on approach to using modern technologies to create functional and scalable solutions.

-My skill set also includes leveraging machine learning for data analysis and building multi-model AI workflows.
-I have practical experience in integrating LLMs like **Qwen** and **Llama** and using advanced techniques like **K-means clustering** and **SHAP** values to extract actionable insights.
-I am a quick learner and a dedicated collaborator, always seeking to build impactful and innovative software.
+I am highly proficient with modern tech stacks, including **Python/FastAPI** for robust backends, **React/TypeScript** for dynamic frontends, and **PostgreSQL/Neo4j** for structured and graph databases.
+My work on projects like the "Vibe Coder AI Prototype" and the "Prescriptive Analytics for Saline Aquifer Storage Detection" demonstrates my ability to build scalable, containerized applications that deliver tangible value.
+I am adept at using tools like **Docker** and frameworks such as **Ollama** to create efficient, private, and high-performance systems.
+I am dedicated to continuous learning and applying cutting-edge technologies to create innovative solutions.

 ***